eeriespace/eeriespace.github.io/_posts/2020-03-11-play-report-the-poison-research-lab.md

 > \*sigh\* No shopping today...

-Resigned, she starts walking to the Order's Hall where she meets Merle Morton, a renowned spiritist specialised in the fire element and those entities that have a liking to it.
+Resigned, she starts walking to the Order's Hall where she meets **Merle Morton**, a renowned spiritist specialised in the fire element and those entities that have a liking to it.
 Since the vestige that Lana wants to invoke has also something to do with fire, and because she has done her homework, she is able to keep a conversation with the expert and he is impressed.
 They exchange phone numbers. ``CHA check``

 Then Lana greets Cecil, apparently the Causa Cientiae order is the only one whose members aren't all drinking on a bar.